 When you switch from an anti-perspirant to a deodorant, your glands and pores will start to unclog, open up, and function properly.
-In this transition period, toxins and other fluid buildup are being released and one may notice his/her body odor increase.
+In this transition period--the deodorant detox--toxins and other fluid buildup are being released and one may notice his/her body odor increase.
 Not knowing the changes that are occurring in their body, this increased odor sends people running right back to their trusty anti-perspirant.
 Because I believe it is so important to avoid anti-perspirants, I've created these "rules" for making the switch.

 2. "Detox" your pits!

 If you've been using an anti-perspirant, there's a bunch of "gunk" in the underarms--dead skin cells, chemical residue.
 Before your shower, dry-brush your underarm skin to loosen this buildup and to gently increase circulation.
 In the shower, lightly rub a loofah or exfoliating bath mitt on your underarms.
 Stay away from anti-bacterial detergents for cleaning, only using true natural soaps for cleaning.